Teenager pulling away from family

 Your daughter may have a lot of feelings about her biological father, and about her sister's arrival -- even though it was seven years ago!
 Try to just listen, and empathize, without getting defensive.
 She may need to go slowly in this exploration, but if you can defuse the conversation and just accept whatever feelings she has, and keep a gentle, accepting tone, she will probably keep talking.
 Obviously, this is not one big conversation, but many small ones, over time.
 It will probably keep unfolding over months.
 But if your daughter gets the chance to process her feelings about all this, she will probably be able to relax more into your family.

-The other, obvious, opportunity to build the family connection is holidays.
+9. Use holidays as an easy way to build family connection.
 If you can develop rituals that connect your family during the various holidays, your daughter will start to feel more like part of the family.

+10. Take her to dinner, WITH her stepdad.
 I find that taking teens to dinner often gets them to open up and talk.
-You and your husband might want to take her to a fancy restaurant for her birthday or for some other celebration.
+This also recognizes her new maturity, and different role in your family, since she is older than her sister.
+But it also reinforces her relationship with your husband.
+You and your husband might want to take her to a restaurant for her birthday or for some other celebration.

-The important thing is the mood in the family.
+And the most important thing of all?
+The mood in your family.
 If you and your husband can focus on creating a warm, playful, welcoming atmosphere, you may find that your daughter is hanging out with you more.

 I hope this helps.
 I wish you and your daughter every blessing.